 Seam Allowance: give yourself approximately 1/8” or 1/4” (you need bigger seam allowance for loose-knit and thinner sock materials because they can be ripped off easily)

 Gather all the materials and tools listed above.
 Prewash and dry the socks before sewing.

-I used strong circle magnet instead of the black hook & loop strips (Velcro) on the left of the circle magnet.
+I used a strong circle magnet instead of the black hook & loop strips (Velcro) on the left of the circular magnet.
 The hooks on the Velcro strips are not friendly to socks, so please do not use it for this project.

-I changed the yellow embroidery floss to brown after taking this photo as brown gives more defined line for the smiling mouth.
+After taking this photo, I replaced the yellow embroidery floss to brown as brown gives a more defined line for the smiling mouth.

 Download and print out the Sock Sloth Pattern Template.
 Make templates for the face, claws and eye markings with card stock.

-Sew the socks according to the red dashed lines shown in the templates to make head, arms, body and legs of your sock sloth.
+Sew the socks according to the red dashed lines shown in the templates to make the head, arms, body, and legs of your sock sloth.
 Cut the pieces out according to the blue lines.
-Keep the balance of the sock pieces to wrap the magnets if your are opting for them.
+Keep the balance of the sock pieces to wrap the magnets if you are opting for them.

 To ease the work of the sewing up the 12 claws, I traced only 12 claws (instead of 24 stated in the template) and lay the balance of the felt under it, sew around on the traced line of the claws except the opening.

 Cut the claws out with about 1/16″ seam allowance.